ShamRahul/Tool-Image-to-Audio-Story-Converter/README.md

 # Tool-Image-to-Audio-Story-Converter

-Quick Prototyping Tool for AI Product Managers
-This project serves as a quick prototyping tool, enabling the conversion of images to audio stories through various machine learning models.
+Quick Prototyping Tool for AI Product Managers.
+Enabling the conversion of images to audio stories through various machine learning models.
 It is crafted to be user-friendly, specifically catering to product managers with a foundational understanding of Python, facilitating swift and efficient prototyping with models.

 🚀 How to Run